Silverberg Bernstein Capital Management LLC Invests $1.46 Million in Johnson & Johnson (NYSE:JNJ)

 Johnson & Johnson Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Tuesday, March 5th.
-Stockholders of record on Tuesday, February 20th were given a dividend of $1.19 per share.
-This represents a $4.76 annualized dividend and a dividend yield of 3.01%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 5th.
+Investors of record on Tuesday, February 20th were given a $1.19 dividend.
+This represents a $4.76 annualized dividend and a yield of 3.01%.
 The ex-dividend date of this dividend was Friday, February 16th.
-Johnson & Johnson’s dividend payout ratio (DPR) is presently 34.47%.
+Johnson & Johnson’s dividend payout ratio is currently 34.47%.

 Johnson & Johnson, together with its subsidiaries, researches, develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Innovative Medicine segment offers products for various therapeutic areas, such as immunology, including rheumatoid arthritis, psoriatic arthritis, inflammatory bowel disease, and psoriasis; infectious diseases comprising HIV/AIDS; neuroscience, consisting of mood disorders, neurodegenerative disorders, and schizophrenia; oncology, such as prostate cancer, hematologic malignancies, lung cancer, and bladder cancer; cardiovascular and metabolism, including thrombosis, diabetes, and macular degeneration; and pulmonary hypertension comprising pulmonary arterial hypertension through retailers, wholesalers, distributors, hospitals, and healthcare professionals for prescription use.